Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Results

 requires taking powers of the transformed operators.
-This results in a transformation on $a_2^{\dagger}$ and $b_2^{\dagger}$ governed by a binomial distribution and the output state described by an arcsine probability distribution, see the Supplemental Material (SM)~\cite{SM}.
-Through such a multiphoton Hong--Ou--Mandel effect, entanglement between the BS output modes is generated~\cite{Kim2002}.
-The probability amplitudes of detecting $k$ and $S\!-\!k$ photons behind the BS are equal to~\cite{Magda-Kravchuk}
+This results in a transformation on $a_2^{\dagger}$ and $b_2^{\dagger}$ governed by a binomial distribution and an output state described by an arcsine probability distribution.
+Through such a multiphoton Hong--Ou--Mandel (HOM) effect, entanglement between the BS output modes is generated~\cite{Kim2002}.
+The probability amplitudes of detecting $k$ and $\sigma\!-\!k$ photons behind the BS are equal to~\cite{Magda-Kravchuk}

-$\phi_k$, where $k=0, \dots, S$, are symmetric Kravchuk functions -- orthonormal discrete polynomials which converge to Hermite--Gauss polynomials for large $S$~\cite{Atakishiyev_1997}.
+where $k=0, \dots, \sigma$ and $\phi_k$ are symmetric Kravchuk functions -- orthonormal discrete polynomials which converge to Hermite--Gauss polynomials for large $\sigma$~\cite{Atakishiyev_1997}.
 The output state in our protocol is therefore

-where $\mathcal{N}$ is the normalization and $\ket{\Psi}$ is defined in Eq.~\ref{SV}.
-Since $n+m=S$ must hold true,
+where $\mathcal{N}$ is the normalization and $\ket{\Psi}$ is defined in Eq.~(\ref{SV}).
+Since $n+m=\sigma$ must hold true,